Bachelor of Science in Dental Hygiene

 Click below to see the program prerequisites

-You’ll be educated in well-equipped, cutting-edge clinical facility.
-An 18-chair clinic and dental laboratory are used to develop and practice dental hygiene procedures, using state of the art dental equipment, including Velscope, Spectra, and Intraoral camera.
-Radiographic technique is taught in a 5-chair facility, which includes a panoramic x-ray machine, and digital x-ray equipment.
+You’ll be educated in a well-equipped, cutting-edge clinical facility.
+An 18-chair clinic and dental laboratory are used to develop and practice dental hygiene procedures, using state-of-the-art dental equipment, including Velscope, Spectra, and Intraoral camera.
+The radiographic technique is taught in a 5-chair facility, which includes a panoramic x-ray machine, and digital x-ray equipment.
 The comfortably-furnished student seminar/computer center has a beautiful view of the San Francisco Peaks and is a pleasant place to access web courses and study between classes.

 What is a Dental Hygienist?
 Accordion Closed

 Job Description According to the ADA

 A career as a dental hygienist offers a wide range of challenges.
 In the dental office, the dentist and the dental hygienist work together to meet the oral health needs of patients.
 Since each state has its own specific regulations regarding its responsibilities, the range of services performed by hygienists varies from state to state.
 Some of the services provided by dental hygienists may include:

 patient screening procedures; such as assessment of oral health conditions, review of the health history, oral cancer screening, head and neck inspection, dental charting, and taking blood pressure and pulse

 removing calculus and plaque (hard and soft deposits) from all surfaces of the teeth

 applying preventive materials to the teeth (e.g., sealants and fluorides)

 teaching patients appropriate oral hygiene strategies to maintain oral health;